 • dark blue - R₀ is lower than 1.
 You should aim to be here!

 • light blue - R₀ is greater than 1.

 • yellow - R₀ is greater than 1.3.

 • orange - R₀ is greater than 1.9.

-The COVID-19 pandemic is still an ongoing battle and face-masks have been proposed as one of the non-pharmaceutical interventions to help fight the novel coronavirus.
+In the midst of an ongoing battle with the global pandemic, there are very few reasons not to trust science.
+This just in - President Trump and Melania Trump joined the 7.5 Million infected Americans.
+But would you call this a matter of chance?
+Face-masks have been proposed as one of the non-pharmaceutical interventions to help fight the novel coronavirus.
 While many governments are making masks mandatory (including the UK), some countries are still struggling to accept masks as a protective measure.
 Almost 30% of Americans are using a mask "sometimes", "rarely" or "never", while one of the models suggests that if everyone in the US wore a mask in public, 33,000 lives could be saved over the next 3 months!

 But how do masks work?
 Can they be dangerous to our health?
 These are the questions on millions of minds right now, so we decided to create the face mask calculator to help to answer them.
 We hope to raise public awareness and encourage people to wear face masks to protect themselves and others.
 Check how many lives you can save! 🦸🏻